-I would say “MTV’s House of Style” because it really solidified my connection to the world of fashion at a time when there was no social media.
+I would say “MTV’s House of Style” because it really solidified my connection to the world of fashion at a time when there were no social media.
 We were providing the only real inside and behind the scenes look at that world.
 It was groundbreaking and truly thrilling for me.

 You are also a model.
 Which destinations that you have visited as a model have left a lasting impression and why?

-I actually traveled a whole lot more as a television presenter than as a model, between my days at MTV and hosting various Miss Universe events.
+I actually traveled a whole lot more like a television presenter than as a model, between my days at MTV and hosting various Miss Universe events.
 I’ve traveled all over the world.
 Namibia, Ecuador, London, Buenos Aires, Panama and Madrid to name just a few.
 They’re all uniquely different and I’m so grateful to have experienced so many fascinating cultures.

 How do you stay in such incredible shape?

 First of all, thank you.
 I consider it more a constant work in progress.
 I try to make health and fitness more of a lifestyle rather than something I just do from time to time.
-I enjoy being outdoors, so I disguise my workouts as fun outings such as hiking, tennis, beachwalks and swimming.
+I enjoy being outdoors, so I disguise my workouts as fun outings such as hiking, tennis, beach walks, and swimming.
 When I’m forced to work out indoors, I do various circuit training routines just to try to make it more fun.
-Although I’ve always tried to eat healthy, a few years ago after a lot of research I transitioned to an all plant-based diet and my only regret is that I didn’t do it sooner.
+Although I’ve always tried to eat healthily, a few years ago after a lot of research I transitioned to an all plant-based diet and my only regret is that I didn’t do it sooner.

 Your skin is perfect.
 What is your beauty regime?

 Again, thank you.
 I believe beauty starts from the inside out.
-I feed myself wholesome, nutrient dense foods.
-Super foods.
+I feed myself wholesome, nutrient-dense foods.
+Superfoods.
 Things that are scientifically connected to natural anti-aging.
 I also keep my skin cleansed, hydrated and protected from the sun with a high SPF.
 And some eye-shadows and lip-glosses from my Daisy Fuentes Cosmetics line don’t hurt!

 You are quite vocal about animal rights and rescuing animals in dire situations, which is a very noble cause.
 I see you believe in ‘adopt don’t shop’?

-I did a lot of research on this even before I rescued Bronx, our first.
+I did a lot of research on this even before I rescued the Bronx, our first.
 Nearly 3 million dogs and cats are killed every year because shelters are too full and there aren’t enough adoptive homes.
 And though puppy mills are still legal in the US, if you look into it, many of them have horrible conditions and produce animals with all kinds of health issues.
 This translates to huge vet bills and owners who eventually just surrender the animals to kill shelters because they can’t deal with it.
-I like to suggest to people who love dogs to try fostering; or helping their local shelters by posting dog adoptions on their social media or just getting the word out.
+I like to suggest to people who love dogs to try fostering, or helping their local shelters by posting dog adoptions on their social media or just getting the word out.